aws/aws-cdk/packages/aws-cdk-lib/aws-efs/README.md

 ⚠️ When `oneZone` is enabled, the file system is automatically placed in the first availability zone of the VPC.
 It is not currently possible to specify a different availability zone.

 ⚠️ When `oneZone` is enabled, mount targets will be created only in the specified availability zone.
 This is to prevent deployment failures due to cross-AZ configurations.

+⚠️ When `oneZone` is enabled, `vpcSubnets` cannot be specified.

 ### IAM to control file system data access